-Provider offices and other sites must have mechanisms in place that guard against unauthorized or inadvertent disclosure of confidential information to anyone outside of Arkansas Total Care.
+Provider offices and other sites must have mechanisms in place that safeguard against unauthorized or inadvertent disclosure of confidential information.

 Member Privacy Rights

 Arkansas Total Care privacy policy assures that all members are afforded the privacy rights permitted under HIPAA and other applicable federal, state, and local laws and regulations, as well as applicable contractual requirements.
 Arkansas Total Care's privacy policy conforms with 45 CFR parts 160 and 164 - relevant sections of HIPAA that provide member privacy rights and place restrictions on uses and disclosures of PHI (§164.520, 522, 524, 526 and 528).